VladislavLaptevRH/concierge-replatform-atf/README.md

 application.properties - main properties for automation testing framework (credentials data, base url) extent.properties - responsible for generating the report

 **Reporting**
-The report will be created only after you run the tests from RunCuke.class or if run tests with: mvn clean tests command.
+The report will be created only after you run the tests from RunCuke.class or if run tests with maven command or run from RunTests.class.
 Report will be generated in the following location: target/cucumber-html-report/Index.html